unixorn/awesome-zsh-plugins/README.md

 - [fe80](https://github.com/fe80/fe80.zsh-theme) - Includes decorators for `git` information, current directory, user@hostname, time, and the return code of last command when it is nonzero.
 - [feder](https://github.com/samfeder/mac-themes/blob/master/feder.zsh-theme) - Clean, simple, compatible and meaningful.
 Tested on Linux, Unix and Windows under ANSI colors.
 - [felipec](https://github.com/felipec/zsh-prompt-felipec) - Minimalist theme with decorators for current directory, `git` status, exit code of last command, and root status.
 - [filthy](https://github.com/molovo/filthy) - A disgustingly clean ZSH prompt.
+Includes decorators for path to `git` root when in a `git` repository, `git` status, prompt character based on exit status of last command run, and the execution time of the last run command.
 - [firefoxic](https://github.com/firefoxic/firefoxic-zsh-theme/) - Fork of [Bureau](https://github.com/isqua/bureau) with tweaks to the node and `git` decorators.
 - [fish (raniconduh)](https://github.com/Raniconduh/zshfish) - ZSH theme reminiscent of the default `fish` shell theme.
 Includes `git` status decorations.
 - [fish (sbfkcel)](https://github.com/sbfkcel/oh-my-zsh-theme) - Minimalist theme with decorators for `git` status, current directory and username.